 Laser therapy can be more expensive than getting a cover-up.
 The cost depends on your tattoo’s size, color, and age.

 The average cost of getting a tattoo removed in the United States is $423 per treatment, according to the American Society of Plastic Surgeons.
 Most insurance companies do not cover tattoo removal because it’s seen as a cosmetic procedure.

 Surgical tattoo removal is the most invasive way to get rid of a tattoo blowout.
 It also requires getting rid of your tattoo.
 During surgical, or excision, tattoo removal, a surgeon will cut off your tattooed skin and sew your remaining skin back together.

 This procedure is the only way to totally remove a blown-out tattoo.
-As with laser treatment, insurance companies usually don’t cover the costs of surgical tattoo removal.
+As with laser treatment, insurance companies usually do not cover the costs of surgical tattoo removal.

 Other considerations with surgical tattoo removal include scarring and recovery time.
 The smaller the removed tattoo, the less scarring you’ll notice.

-Tattoo blowouts aren’t considered a complication of tattooing.
+Tattoo blowouts are not considered a complication of tattooing.
 Instead, they’re a mistake that can happen due to lack of experience, carelessness, or simply a bad day.
-There are still some things to consider to reduce your risks of a tattoo blowout.
+There are still some things to consider to reduce your risk of a tattoo blowout.

 Some experts say placing a tattoo on thinner skin, such as the top of the foot or inside the arm, might increase your chances for a tattoo blowout.
 These areas also tend to be the most painful to get tattooed.

 Women may also be more likely than men to experience blowouts because their skin tends to be thinner.
 So women may want to choose to get tattoos where their skin is thickest, such as on the legs.